 Section 162(m) of the Code imposes a \$1 million annual limit on the amount that a publicly-traded company may deduct for compensation paid to the company's principal executive officer during a tax year or to any of the company's three other most highly compensated executive officers who are still employed at the end of the tax year (other than the Company's principal financial officer).
 The limit does not apply to compensation that meets the requirements of Section 162(m) of the Code for "qualified performance-based compensation" (i.e., compensation paid only if the executive meets pre-established, objective goals based upon performance criteria approved by the Company's shareholders).
 The Committee reviews and considers the deductibility of executive compensation under Section 162(m) of the Code.
 In certain situations, the Committee may approve compensation that will not meet the requirements of Code Section 162(m) in order to ensure competitive levels of total compensation for its executive officers.
-Stock option grants and long-term performance unit awards in 2010 were intended to constitute "qualified performance-based compensation" under Section 162(m) of the Code.
-The Company's 2010 restricted stock unit grants and performance-based annual bonuses, however, were not "qualified performance-based compensation."
+Stock options awarded to the Executives during 2011 were intended to constitute "qualified performance-based compensation" under Section 162(m) of the Code.
+The Company's 2011 restricted stock unit grants, 2011 long-term performance unit awards (to the extent the applicable performance goals were waived) and 2011 performance-based annual bonuses, however, were not "qualified performance-based compensation."